 Leeks are available year-round in the United States, but wild leeks (also called ramps) are a harbinger of spring in many climates.
 They are a seasonal delicacy that can be found fresh at many green markets in early March.
 They have a spicy bite, and unlike cultivated leeks, the leaves of ramps are eaten too.
 Ramps are great in sautés, omelets, and pasta.
 Leeks, on the other hand, taste similar to onions but milder and sweeter.
 Unlike onions, leeks do not grow in bulbs.
 Instead, it is their long white stalks that are eaten.

 If you’re new to leeks, look for the vegetable that looks like a giant scallion.
 The white part of leeks is usually used for cooking, so look for ones that have long, thick, white sheaths, with crisp green tops.
 Avoid any with yellowed or wilted looking edges.

 Fresh leeks tend to harbor grit, so wash them thoroughly under cold running water after cutting.
 Learn more about preparing leeks in our instructional how-to video.

 Though most recipes use the tender white root ends of leeks, don’t discard the dark green tops.
-They can be a great addition to the stockpot.
+They can be a great addition to the stockpot in broth or soups.
 Similar to onion and garlic, leeks add a lot of flavor to many simple dishes like our Poached Chicken Pot au Feu.
 Leeks can be roasted, sautéed, steamed, and added to soups or stews.